 Wyalusing State Park, Southwest

-Perched 500 feet above the Wisconsin and Mississippi Rivers, this wonderful park (and one of the state’s oldest) has nine walking trails that lead through small waterfalls, woods, Native American effigy mounds and natural areas for wildlife observation.
+Perched 500 feet above the Wisconsin and Mississippi Rivers, Wyalusing State Park (one of the state’s oldest) has nine walking trails that lead through small waterfalls, woods, Native American effigy mounds and natural areas for wildlife observation.
 The short Bluff Trail is easy and has sights from atop the Wisconsin River bluffs, and a wood staircase leads down to the Treasure Cave where kids can explore a limestone cavern.
 The Sugar Maple Trail is a self-guided nature trail with signs pointing out plants and ecological concepts for little learners.